llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/readme.md

 ## TO-DO

+1a) add unit and LLM-as-judge to automaticaly test responses from LLM.
+    - helps track regression in model performance
+    - helps tracks effect of changes to prompt/system role.
-1) unit and integration tests are only partially all passing.
+1b) unit and integration tests are only partially all passing.
 TBH i'll fix on a per need basis.
+2) change to use gpt-4o as default model, maybe even hide the model being used from the UI.
+    - change to gpt-4o-mini only if usage is getting too expensive.

 ## Note to self: Debugging